UK leader denies breaking lobbying rules with texts to Dyson - WTMJ

-LONDON (AP) — The British government said Wednesday that Prime Minister Boris Johnson did nothing wrong when he exchanged text messages with a wealthy industrialist and promised he would “fix” the tax rules for him.
+LONDON (AP) — British Prime Minister Boris Johnson said Wednesday that he did nothing wrong when he exchanged text messages with a wealthy industrialist and promised he would “fix” the tax rules for him.

 It approached the Singapore-based Dyson, who sought assurances that his staff members would not have to pay extra taxes if they came to Britain to work on the project.

-The British government denied wrongdoing, saying it “did everything we could in extraordinary times to protect our citizens and get access to the right medical equipment.”
+Labour leader Keir Starmer said there was “one rule for those that have got the prime minister’s phone number, another for everybody else.”

-Dyson’s company did work on ventilators, but they did not go into full production.
+One of Britain’s wealthiest people, Dyson is a prominent Brexit supporter and donor to Johnson’s Conservative Party.
+Dyson’s company did work on ventilators, but they didn’t go into full production.

 The news comes on top of allegations of cronyism involving one of Johnson’s Conservative predecessors, former Prime Minister David Cameron.